texxasrulez/calender_inboxview/README.md

 ## Localization
 The `localization/` folder contains labels with keys like:
 - `ci_prefs_section`, `ci_display_upcoming`, `ci_days_ahead`, `ci_panel_title`, `ci_no_events`

-Add more locales by copying `en_US.inc.php` and translating the strings.

 ## Notes
 - The panel mounts just under the folder list in most skins.
 If your layout is exotic,